 The place where today's Gandhinagar is situated, in the 13th century there was the Kingdom of King Pethasinh under the name Pethapur.
-This is the place where today's Gujarat state capital, named after our Father of the Nation Gandhiji, is located.
+This is the place where today's Gujarat state capital, named after our Father of the Nation, Gandhiji, is located.

-Just 27Kms from Ahmedabad the city is located at the north-east-central part of Gujarat.
-The city is at the banks of the Sabarmati that usually dries up during summer barring just a stream.
+Just 27 km from Ahmedabad the city is located at the north-east-central part of Gujarat.
+The city is on the banks of the Sabarmati that usually dries up during summer barring just a stream.

 The climate in Gandhinagar is usually hot and dry.
 The three seasons here are summer, monsoon and winter.
 Gandhinagar receives ample rainfall during monsoon due to the south-west monsoon.
 Winter is comparatively moderate.

-Almost 95% of the population in Gandhinagar are the Hindus, but then as people from all states have migrated to this city in search of jobs, Gandhinagar has grown up to be a cosmopolitan that has welcomed people from all background and every religion.
+Almost 95% of the population in Gandhinagar are the Hindus, but then as people from all states have migrated to this city in search of jobs, Gandhinagar has grown up to be a cosmopolitan that has welcomed people from all backgrounds and every religion.

 Sardar Vallabhai Patel International Airport of Ahmedabad provides access to Gandhinagar to the domestic and international passengers.
 The most important features of transport in Gandhinagar is the Bus Rapid Transit System and the impending project of Gandhinagar Metro.
 Gandhinagar also has a local bus service run by VTCOS and mostly on CNG fuel.

-Mahatma Mandir, Akhshardham Temple, Indroda Dinosaur and Fossil Park, Sarita Udyan are few places to visit in Gandhinagar.
-Mahatma Mandir is a Convention Center will all literature and information on Bapuji's life.
+Mahatma Mandir, Akhshardham Temple, Indroda Dinosaur and Fossil Park, Sarita Udyan are a few places to visit in Gandhinagar.
+Mahatma Mandir is a Convention Center that has all the literature and information on Bapuji's life.
 This complex houses an auditorium, prayer hall, meditation room and a giant spinning wheel.

 Another interesting tourist spot is the Indroda Dinosaur and Fossil Park which is considered to be India's Jurrasic Park.
 This place is the world's second largest hatchery of Dinosaur eggs.
 The park also has different sections dedicated to several other themes like the deer park, bird park, snake park, etc.